18F/handbook/docs/09-security/encryption.md

 #### ProtonMail

-[ProtonMail](https://protonmail.com/) is a free and secure secure email service that provides arguably better security than GPG encrypted email sent via (say) Gmail as it not only encrypts but the service does not harvest/index/resell metadata, such as who is emailing whom and when.
+[ProtonMail](https://protonmail.com/) is a free and secure email service that provides arguably better security than GPG encrypted email sent via (say) Gmail as it not only encrypts but the service does not harvest/index/resell metadata, such as who is emailing whom and when.
 For the best results, both sides must be using ProtonMail.

 ## Private Browsing